-EU nations support Venezuela's Guaido as anti-Maduro bloc grows
+EU nations back Venezuela's Guaido as Maduro faces rising pressure

 Maduro sent a letter to Pope Francis requesting a renewal of dialogue in the crisis, the Vatican’s secretary of state, Cardinal Pietro Parolin, said in Abu Dhabi.

-Most Lima Group members have said Maduro should quit in favor of Guaido and have called for a new election.
-The challenge for the Lima Group is that Mexico opposes measures to oust Maduro.
-The United States wants Maduro gone, as do other key Western nations.
+Most members of the Lima Group, which aims to peacefully resolve the Venezuela crisis, have said Maduro should quit in favor of Guaido and have called for new elections.
+The United States also wants Maduro gone, as do other key Western nations.

-“I think we are at a very critical point in the history of Venezuela,” said Alan Duncan, Britain’s junior foreign minister, among a number of European representatives attending the Lima Group meeting.

-“We must all stick together and speak as one until such time as the former President Maduro has stood down and allowed fresh, properly conducted free and fair democratic elections to take place,” Duncan added.

 Last month, the Lima Group announced a travel ban on senior Venezuelan officials and a freeze on their foreign assets.